Planting Hydrangea Macrophylla

 If you prune too much, you will be removing potential blooms.

-If you prune to shape the plant or cut blooms for fresh hydrangea arrangements, be sure not to over-prune, or you will have less blooms next year.
+If you prune to shape the plant or cut blooms for fresh hydrangea arrangements, be sure not to over-prune, or you will have fewer blooms next year.

 If you live in an area with freezing temperatures, it is a good idea to protect your plants from freezing winter temperatures.
 Since Endless Summer® Hydrangeas bloom on last year’s growth (“old wood”) as well as the current season’s growth (“new wood”), you will get the most flowers by protecting the flower buds on the old wood.
 To do this, do NOT prune or cut back your shrubs after August 1st.